Chocolate-Raspberry Bread Pudding

 - Place bread cubes in a large bowl; set aside.
 In a small saucepan, combine the milk, half-and-half, 3/4 cup sugar and cocoa.
 Bring to a gentle boil.
 Remove from the heat.
 Stir in bittersweet chocolate until melted.

 - Stir a small amount of hot milk mixture into egg substitute; return all to the pan.
 Stir in vanilla.
 Pour mixture over bread cubes.
 Let stand for 5 minutes.
-Place half of bread mixture in an 11-in. x 7-in. baking dish coated with cooking spray.
+Place half of bread mixture in an 11x7-in. baking dish coated with cooking spray.
 Sprinkle with chocolate chips and half of raspberries.
 Top with remaining bread mixture.

-- Bake, uncovered, at 350° for 30-40 minutes or until a knife inserted near the center comes out clean.
+- Bake, uncovered, at 350° for 30-40 minutes or until a knife inserted in the center comes out clean.
 Let stand for 10 minutes before serving.